emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

-I spent alot of money and time doing that in high school and when they had us choose between 2 subjects: Drawing/Sculpting or Computer programming I choose the programming.
+I spent alot of money and time doing that in high school and when they had us choose between 2 subjects: Drawing/Sculpting or Computer programming I choose programming.
 After school I wanted to do that for life.
 I want to invent these computer programs and websites that are very beautiful and useful for everyone.